superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 3. The system shall give vocal commands using the speaker and listen for responses to evaluate the cognitive ability of a victim.
 4. The system shall display triage results and vitals wirelessly.

+### **Standards**
+Our design will have to comply with IEEE standard 802.11 [5] which defines how wifi networks are set up and communicate.
+Our drone will have to work under this standard to ensure proper communication with wifi networks and the interfacing subsystem.
+Most of this should already be handled with the programmable drone API.
+However, great care should be taken to ensure proper application of this standard.

 ## Resources